soliblue/Reddit-Politics/README.md

+### A Characterization of Political Communities on Reddit

 This repository contains the code and results of our paper "A Characterization of Political Communities on Reddit".

+#### Results
-The results can be found in the folder Results.
+The results can be found in the folder Results or on google drive (https://drive.google.com/drive/folders/1VetvLETa-9_jao9ihAtZjwvc4ofI8xrO?usp=sharing).
+Files > 100MB are only available on google drive.

 - Links
   * **comment_links.pickle.gz**